 Table 16 provides an overview of the Company's injection activities across all consents during the monitoring period.

 The injection data provided by the Company is summarised by consent in Tables 17, 18, 19, 20, 21 and 22.
-Data from the three preceding monitoring periods is also presented in each table for comparison.
+Data since 2013 is also presented in each table for comparison.